Franklyn: Plot

 In a comic book-like world, Jonathan Preest is the masked vigilante of Meanwhile City, where everyone is legally enforced to adopt a religion.
 Preest, the only atheist in town, learns that his nemesis, The Individual, has kidnapped a girl.
 While looking for her, he is captured by the local authorities.
 Promising to eventually release him, they bring Preest to an operating room to implant a homing device on him.
 Before they can do that, Preest fights his way out of the building.

 In a reality like our own, Emilia is a troubled art student living in London.
 During one of her arts projects, she records herself calling an ambulance and taking a deadly amount of pills.
 The ambulance arrives in time to save her, and she wakes up in a hospital.

-In that same building, Peter, a religious man, looks for his son David, who has become mentally unstable after returning from the war.
+In that same building, Peter, a religious man, looks for his son David, who has become mentally unstable after returning from the war in Iraq.
 He has been reported to be at that hospital before fleeing.

 After learning that the kidnapped girl has been killed by the Individual, Preest visits Wormsnake, his usual informant, and attacks him.
 Pretending he wants to arrange a meeting to talk things out, Preest gives Wormsnake a note with an address and tells him to give it to the Individual.
 He then hides in the building in front of the one referenced in the note and, holding a sniper rifle, awaits the Individual.

 Another one of Emilia's projects is secretly following and recording strangers, occasionally disguising herself with a red wig.
 One of the strangers is named Milo, and his fiancée left him days before the wedding.
 Heartbroken, Milo starts believing an old childhood friend, a redhead named Sally, is everywhere he goes.
 He eventually talks to Sally, who looks a lot like Emilia, and arranges a date at a restaurant.
 Milo later learns from his mother that Sally is imaginary; a character he constructed as a child while dealing with the death of his father.
 He nonetheless goes to the restaurant the night of the date.